How to Clean—and Deep Clean—a Mattress

 If you don’t have a store-bought mattress stain remover on hand, you can make your own quickly and easily using a combination of everyday items that you already have in your home.
 The Sleep Foundation recommends making a 1:1 solution of cold water and hydrogen peroxide.
 Apply that solution to the stain and blot using a clean cloth.
 Then, using another clean cloth, blot the stained area with fresh water.
 Repeat this process until the stain is removed.
 A mixture of half vinegar and half water is also an effective and more natural way to spot clean your mattress.

 Whether you use a commercial mattress stain remover or make your own, the last step is the most important.
 That is to let your mattress air-dry completely.
 Gagliardi suggests running a fan to circulate air in the room.
 Once the mattress is completely dry, then you can put the bed linens back on.
+If your pillows need some cleaning too, here’s how to get yellow stains out of your pillows.

 How to remove odors from a mattress